IntegratedSalad/LocalChat/docs/design.md

    2. Discovery for localchat services periodically (timer) AND
    3. Notify user when someone is available to chat AND
    4. Output messages sent to user (callback upon receiving data on socket)

+(TODO: Should this application work in background?)
+How to ensure that an application works in the background?

 # Constants
 How many hosts can one user discover max?